-All adult applicants, and minors, in the case of the EIV Existing Tenant Search, will be screened according to the criteria set forth in these Resident Selection Guidelines.
+All adult applicants will be screened according to the criteria set forth in these Resident Selection Guidelines.
 These guidelines, which are permitted and encouraged by HUD regulations, relate to the individual background and history of each adult applicant.
 Applicants must provide authorization for management to perform the following screening activities.
 Any adult applicant who fails to provide authorization or to meet the minimum thresholds established for each criterion may have his or her eligibility denied.